 I think it’s about responsiveness and the instant gratification it brings.

-When everyone is in the office, the CEO can get a response to basically any question in 5 minutes.
+When everyone is in the office, the CEO can get a response to any question in a few minutes.

 If people are remote, however, there’s no sauntering to be done.